joeldipops/StealthJrpg/README.md

 - Maxes out SUS towards target
 - Deals significant AWR damage.

+### Assess
+- Gives a limited indication of an enemy's stats and vulnerabilities.
+- One key idea is that it will give the NUMBER of status condition vulnerbilities the enemy has, so the player will know if it's worth trying.
+- Maybe it will point out what the enemy's strongest and weakest stats.

 ## Struggle Skills
 Can only be used when in the Caught Status and only against the mob that caught you

+### Analyze
+- Detailed list of enemy's stats and vulnerabilites.
+Some kind of dice roll will determine how comprehensive this is.
+The luck of this roll can be improved somehow...

 ### Scream
 Inflicts DEAFENED with chance to be freed.